PDKetchum/module-13-ecommerce/README.md

 ## Overview

-To compete with other e-commerce companies, I created a back end for my website
+To compete with other e-commerce companies, I created a back end for my website.

+In the back end I can view, create, update, and delete:

+- Products
+- Categories
+- Tags

 ## Installation: